Lenore, the Cute Little Dead Girl: Animated shorts

-A series of 2-4 minute shorts was created for Sony's website ScreenBlast.
+A series of 2–4 minute shorts produced by Adelaide Productions and Sony Pictures Digital Entertainment was created for Sony's ScreenBlast website.
 Any other website distributing these is doing so without Sony's permission, although Dirge has given permission for people to distribute them as they see fit.

 All films begin with a line from Edgar Allan Poe's Lenore: "A dirge for her the doubly dead in that she died so young".
 "Dirge" also happens to be the pseudonymous surname of Lenore's creator.

 Movie plans

 Plans were made for the making of a Lenore feature film by Sony Family Entertainment.
 A script was written, but it was not approved by Dirge.
 The contract has expired.

 At his panel at the 2011 Comic Con, Roman Dirge announced that Neil Gaiman has agreed to serve as an executive producer for a CGI film adaptation.

 The movie appears to be in development.

 Lenore by Titan Books

 Lenore Volume I

 Lenore Volume I consists of three hardcover graphic novels that include 12 issues of the original Lenore Series originally published by Slave Labor Graphics but in full color: Noogies (Issues 1-4), Wedgies (Issues 5-8) and Cooties (Issues 9-12).
 These three volumes were previously available as trade paperbacks published by Slave Labor Graphics with illustrations in black & white.